The Barbican Estate Office

 The Barbican Estate Office currently has a system where each block has a specific House Officer allocated to it, and this is the person you should contact for specific issues and day-to-day problems.

 The City’s website www.cityoflondon.gov.uk contains a lot of very useful information for Barbican residents.

-‘Service level agreements’ are agreements between the City and us, through our representatives, about what services should be provided as part of our service charges, and how much we should pay for them.
+Many of the services provided by the BEO are the subject of ‘service level agreements’ .
+These are agreements between the City and us, through our representatives, about what services should be provided as part of our service charges, and how much we should pay for them.
 Our representatives for this purpose are our house groups.